rosekamallove/resume/resume.md

 <!---- Qualifed for CodeChef **SnackDown Pre-Elimination Round**-->

-- Solved 200+ Problems on platforms like LeetCode, CodeChef and GFG
+- Solved 200+ Problems on LeetCode and CodeChef
 - Global Rank **81 of 21000+** CodeChef October Challenge (Div.3)
 - Global Rank **358 of 9500+** CodeChef Lunchtime (Div.3)